I changed the settings of the standard MacOS terminal!

 About the author

-I belong to the System Solutions Department.
+I work in the System Solutions Department.

-I like udon.
+I like udon noodles